-‘Forest’ Gains Strength; Police Make Arrest
+‘Forrest’ Gains Strength; Police Make Arrest

 CLEVELAND HEIGHTS, Ohio – Police believe they have the man responsible for chaining a dog to a tree in a park and shooting the dog twice.
 The suspect also happens to be a convicted rapist and registered sex offender.

-Forest the mastiff was shot twice on Nov.
+Forrest the mastiff was shot twice on Nov.
 25 at Forest Hills Park in Cleveland Heights and found the next morning by people walking their dogs.

 Raymone Clements, 42, of East Cleveland was arrested Wednesday and charged with cruelty to animals and firing a gun in the city limits.